T-Troll/alienfx-tools/Doc/alienfx-gui.md

 For Keyboard trigger, light names should be the same as key name (please use capital letters, "A" right, "a" wrong), and common English key names from the capital letter (f.e.
 "Space", "Esc").

-Effect processing driven by phases (100 ms each), so it has 10 phases per second.
+Effect processing driven by phases, you can use "Global effect" slider to change phase length (default is 100ms, 10 changes per second).
+Please keep in mind - the shorted length you set, the higher CPU load it will provide!

 "Speed" slider is about how fast an effect runs (change it state).
 Possible value is from -80 (condition changed every 80 phases) to +80 (condition changed to 80 each phase).
 "Width" slider defines how many lights will be involved into color change.